 - 1. Supplant or replace local funds supporting functions that may be associated with the administration or operation of these agencies and/or the supervision of defendants and probationers. - 2.
 Supplant or replace in whole or part other state funds supporting functions that may be associated with the administration or operation of these agencies and/or the supervision of defendants and probationers.
 This includes, but is not limited to, functions of the County or City Treasurer's office supported by the state and functions of the Clerk of the Court (i.e., collection of restitution). - 3.
-Pay for Sheriff's deputies or jail operational staff not designated solely for CCCA or PSA programming. - 4.
+Pay for any staff not designated for CCCA or PSA operations (these grant funds must only pay for the portion of salary for the time dedicated to CCCA and/or PSA programming and operations). - 4.
 Pay for capital construction, removation, remodeling, or land acquisition. - 5.
 Pay for any vehicles. - 6.
-Pay for firearms, ammunition, or related equipment. - 7.
-Pay for clothing and/or uniforms.
+Pay for firearms, ammunition, or related equipment.

-- 8. Pay for lobbying, political contributions, honoraria, overtime or bonuses. - 9.
+- 7. Pay for clothing and/or uniforms. - 8.
+Pay for lobbying, political contributions, honoraria, overtime or bonuses. - 9.
 Pay for personal entertainment, personal calls, or alcohol.